evilrobotindustries/nifty-generator/README.md

 Nifty Generator (`ng`) is a command line tool for randomly generating images/video/metadata based on a configuration file.

 NOTE: this is still pre-release and as such, things are subject to change.
+You will also need to install [FFmpeg](https://ffmpeg.org) and ensure it is within your PATH if you want video generation.

 ## Generation